Tollymore Forest Park

 Good views of Luke’s Mountain can be had as the trail reaches the boundary wall before zigzagging back toward the Spinkwee River, crossing at the Hore’s bridge.
 The second half of the trail passes through coniferous plantations at various stages of maturity before reaching the second crossing point of the Shimna River at the Ivy Bridge.

-The return route to the car park proceeds along the old river drive passing Foley’s bridge and the dramatic Shimna Gorge before returning up the Green Rig.
+The return route to the car park goes along the old river drive passing Foley’s bridge and the dramatic Shimna Gorge before returning up the Green Rig.

 Black Trail 1 - The Drinns Trail (three miles)

-This additional trail adds a further three miles by circumnavigating the Drinns running along the boundary wall and past coniferous forest to the Curraghard viewpoint.
+This trail adds a further three miles by going round the Drinns running along the boundary wall and past coniferous forest to the Curraghard viewpoint.
 Stunning views of Bryansford, Castlewellan and Slieve Croob are seen on the return route to the second half of the Mountain Trail.

 How to get there